tristantudorof/excel_coffee_sales_dashboard/README.md

 # Date Formatting

-I formatted dates to display as dd-mmm-yyyy.
+I formatted dates to display as DD-MM-YYYY.

+Standardizing dates as DD-MM-YYYY ensures consistent interpretation, accurate analysis, and reliable matching across my dataset.

+Also i can better analyze the sales by months rather than a more general time frame like years.

 To do so I selected all of the Order Dates then went to format cells and changed it to custom.